By Dale Henry Geist

 Some of the most powerful protests are quiet ones.
 On the run from California wildfires and crushed by the death of Ruth Bader Ginsburg, Garlin wrote this eloquent rumination on what it takes to keeps democracy alive.

 10. “Talkin’ Bout A Revolution,” Tracy Chapman

-What’s old is new again: the song is from 1988; the performance is from last night.
+What’s old is new again: the song is from 1988; the performance is from May.
 Only Tracy Chapman could sneak “poor people gonna rise up and get their share” – actual, literal revolution – into the Top 40.
 These lyrics are radical, people.
 Let ’em stir your soul.